Photographer & Web Developer: John Park

-This is another fun little project.
-This is almost stupid.
-But, it's all about keeping the spirit alive as an artist.
-I would like to share a little part of my life that was not been told before.
+This is a little part of my life that was not been told before.
 From this, I hope you will get to know me better.

 Coffee heritage Square